SugarFunge/sugarfunge-node/docs/rust-setup.md

 title: Installation
 ---

+[//]: # (SBP-M1 review: appears to be taken from docs.substrate.io without attribution)

 This page will guide you through the steps needed to prepare a computer for development with the Substrate Node Template.
 Since Substrate is built with [the Rust programming language](https://www.rust-lang.org/), the first thing you will need to do is